adobe/aem-headless-client-java/README.md

 				"}";

 try {
-	GraphQlResponse response = aemHeadlessClient.postQuery(query);
+	GraphQlResponse response = aemHeadlessClient.runQuery(query);
 	JsonNode data = response.getData();
-	... use the data
+	// ... use the data
 } catch(AEMHeadlessClientException e) {
 	// e.getMessage() will contain an error message (independent of type of error)
 	// if a response was received, e.getGraphQlResponse() will return it (otherwise null)